 Click Here to get started on the journey to your family history.

 The Friends of the Cranberry Public Library are collecting gently used books.
-Donations can be dropped off at the library circulation desk.
+Donations can be dropped off at the library circulation desk during normal library hours.
 Please do not leave books in the outdoor book return bin.
 Adult, teen and children’s books, both hardcover and paperbacks are welcome, if in good condition.
 Intake and processing of donated items takes a significant amount of staff time.
 As such, no more than 4 boxes/bags of donated items will be accepted at any one time by a person/group.